KratosMultiphysics/Kratos/docs/pages/Applications/Optimization_Application/Filtering/Explicit_Vertex_Morphing.md

 ---
 title: Explicit Vertex Morphing
 keywords:
 tags: [explicit, vertex morphing, filtering, optimization]
 sidebar: optimization_application
 summary:
 ---

 ## Introduction

-Explicit Vertex morphing (here onwards called as vertex morphing) is a filtering method to filter out noise present in a gradient field or design field.
-Noisy gradient field is a common challenge in optimization problems which makes updated designs non-intuitive.
-They may also make the updated meshes based on updated design space with bad elements which eventually result in failure in primal and adjoint solution computation.
-Therefore it is crucial to apply a filtering technique to obtain a smooth gradient field.
+Explicit Vertex morphing (here onwards called as vertex morphing) is a discrete filtering method to regularize optimization problem.
+Non-smooth discrete gradient field is a common challenge in optimization problems which makes design updates noisy and non-applicable for numerical model, for instance, bad elements which eventually result in failure in primal and adjoint solution computation.
+Therefore it is crucial to apply a filtering technique to obtain a smooth design updates.
 An example of a noisy field is shown in figure 1.

 <p align="center">
     <img src="https://github.com/KratosMultiphysics/Documentation/blob/master/OptimizationApplication/Filtering/sensitivity_field_noise.png?raw=true" alt="Noisy design field"/>